Giovanna-Cardenas/Giovanna-Cardenas/README.md

 ## 👋🏼 Introducing Myself

-Hello, I'm Giovanna.
+Hello, my name is Giovanna Cardenas.
 I am a recent MSU Denver graduate with a love for working with data!

 #### 📋 Projects